Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Results

 The primary driver of gas cooling thus appears to be rapid and large-amplitude compressive perturbations.
 Since these trends can be identified in each individual simulation and the combination thereof, they appear to be general properties of the perturbations that drive cooling in the CGM of $\Lstar$ galaxies simulated with the FIRE-2 model.

 Figure~\ref{fig:tracks_pt2} is a similar evolutionary plot for tracer galactocentric radius $r$ and metallicity $Z$, neither of which appears to be a dominant cause of cooling.
 In all but one halo, these tracers show small radial velocities consistent with the pressure-supported high-entropy halo (see the lowest left panel of Figure~\ref{fig:radpro}) prior to cooling.
-They are subsequently accelerated towards the central galaxy upon cooling.
-Since Figure~\ref{fig:tracks} indicates that the entropy of this cooling gas declines rapidly, this inward motion is plausibly due to the loss of buoyant support experienced by the gas undergoing thermal instability.
+Cooling does not appear to dramatically change the trajectories of CGM particles, in contrast to the expectation of simple precipitation-motivated models for galactic accretion (see Section~\ref{sec:accretion} and Figure~\ref{fig:accretion} for further discussion).

-Furthermore, note that none of the tracers that cooled from the hot halo appear to have been lifted from significantly smaller radii within the past few gigayears.
-This suggests that the ``condensation due to uplift'' process emphasized by previous investigations \citep[e.g.]{Li.Bryan2014, Voit2017} as a possible trigger of thermal instability in the ICM is not occurring in the CGM of these simulated galaxies.
+Furthermore, note that the vast majority of the tracers begin at large radii and subsequently accrete upon cooling.
+This suggests that the ``condensation due to uplift'' process emphasized by previous investigations \citep[e.g.]{Li.Bryan2014, Voit2017} as a possible trigger of thermal instability in the ICM is a subdominant process in the CGM of these simulated galaxies.
 However, we emphasize that this conclusion may strongly depend on both the implementation of feedback in these specific simulations, as well as the cosmic epoch we analyze, since uplift-induced thermal instability may well operate in Milky Way-mass galaxies that are driving stronger winds into the CGM.

 Figure~\ref{fig:tracks_pt2} also shows that metallicity increases rapidly only {\it after} the onset of cooling.
 This implies that the enhancement of the cooling rate due to chemical enrichment of the CGM gas is not a primary trigger of the cooling we identify.
 The metallicity increase after the onset of cooling is likely a result of gas mixing during the advection of condensing gas to lower radii, where metallicity tends to be larger (see Figure~\ref{fig:radpro}).